facebook/react-native-website/docs/headless-js-android.md

     override fun getTaskConfig(intent: Intent): HeadlessJsTaskConfig? {
         return intent.extras?.let {
             HeadlessJsTaskConfig(
-                "SomeT  askName",
+                "SomeTaskName",
                 Arguments.fromBundle(it),
                 5000, // timeout for the task
                 false // optional: defines whether or not the task is allowed in foreground.
                 // Default is false
             )
         }